 For a century the 40-mile St. Clair River endured pollution from industry and development from both the United States and Canada.
 Once a forbidden wasteland, the restoration of the Blue Water River Walk one-mile shoreline in 2014 by the Community Foundation of St. Clair County, reated habitat for fish and wildlife.

 Today, the Blue Water River Walk serves as a beautiful riverside habitat that’s a haven for wildlife, plants and people.
-Amenities include a paved trail, native vegetation landscaping, and homes for birds, reptiles and fish.
+Amenities include a paved trail, native plant landscaping, and homes for birds, reptiles and fish.
 Great progress has been made over the last thirty years to restore the St. Clair River's health, but there is still more work to be done.
-Your participation is protecting the integrity of this federally-funded habitat restoration project and leaving an environmental legacy for generations.
+Your participation is this photo monitoring project helps protects the integrity of this habitat restoration and leaves an environmental legacy for generations.

-Friends of the St. Clair River is Michigan's Thumb Coast largest environmental non-profit organization, serving the area since 2007.
-We are dedicated to preserving and protecting high quality rivers, streams and landscapes and fostering a sense of personal responsibility for our area's rich and valuable natural resources.
-Together with our Canadian partners on the other side of the St. Clair River, we help plan, advocate and monitor for improved water quality.
+Friends of the St. Clair River is Michigan's Thumb Coast largest environmental non-profit serving the area since 2007.
+We are dedicated to preserving and protecting high quality rivers, streams and landscapes and fostering a sense of personal responsibility for our area's unique natural resources.
+We help plan, advocate and monitor for improved water quality.
 It takes time for a natural system, like the St. Clair River, to recover following cleanup and restoration projects.
 Improvements continue to be made on both sides of this international river as it is restored to a healthy condition.